I am an avid hiker with a focus on easy to moderate trails in natural settings. I occasionally do harder trails.

 The Rogers Creek Trail System in Port Alberni has many access points.
 When I visited this trail network over a few days, I didn't always use the same entry point.

-Note that the Rogers Creek Trail System might be known as "Rogers Creek Nature Trail" by some other sources (ie. Google Maps).
-In my case, I went by what the actual sign says at the trailhead in the video below.
+Note that the Rogers Creek Trail System is also known as "Rogers Creek Nature Trail" by some other sources (i.e., Google Maps).

 I would say this trail system was more about arriving directly at interesting spots within the trail system as opposed to looking at anything far off.
 These interesting spots included comfortable but small creekside beaches, what appeared to be old and dated worksites from decades long past, and an interesting man-made formation known as "Hole in the Wall."
 Lastly, I came across an abandoned car, which is an Easter Egg I like to find while trail hiking (it looked like it crashed down a slope many decades earlier).

 I found that the trail system provided a pretty good workout.
 There were not any immense elevation gains in terms of one-time ascensions.
-However, the terrain was rolling so frequently, that it was impossible not to start to tire.
+However, the terrain was rolling so frequently that it was impossible not to feel the workout I was getting.
 While the trails in this network were narrow at points, I still recommend this area for someone that wants to get some fitness in.

 I like coming across historical and abandoned sites in trail networks.
 At Rogers Creek Nature Trail, there was an area where it appeared some structures had been built decades ago, perhaps for the purpose of storing logs or channeling them.
 Conversely, maybe this area created a spot where it was easier to catch fish.
 I wondered if the water was much higher at other times of year compared to when I visited this park in July 2020.